 Apple products are extremely popular choices for blind and low vision users.
-This is due to Apple’s VoiceOver screen reader program, which is included on all current iPhones, iPads, iPod touch, Apple Watch, Apple TV, and Mac computers.
+This is due to Apple’s range of built-in vision accessibility features such as VoiceOver, Zoom, and braille Screen Input.

 - Google Scanner for A11y (GSCXScanner) - a developer assistant that sits in an iOS app's process scanning it for accessibility issues to catch them before the developer even writes a test for them: https://github.com/google/GSCXScanner